fatimaujunwa/Aiven-demo/README.md

 # 📊 Real-Time Website Analytics with Aiven

-This proof of concept demonstrates how a team can capture and analyze real-time website activity — including page views, session duration, and user engagement — using fully managed Aiven services.
+This proof of concept demonstrates how your team can track real-time website user activity — such as page visits, session flows, and user engagement — using Aiven’s fully managed services.

 It’s designed for product, engineering, and analytics teams that need live insight into user behavior without managing infrastructure manually.